 The Choctaws, the first tribal treaty signers, were the first to move.
 The treaty called for removal of the roughly 20,000 tribal members to take place in stages over three years (1831-1833).
 Two different routes would be taken from Choctaw land in Mississippi - one over land (through Memphis and Little Rock to Fort Towson in southeast Indian Territory) and one largely via water (one down the Mississippi River at Vicksburg and up the Ouachita River on steamships to Fort Coffee in northeast Indian Territory).69 Over the three years, the emigrating Choctaws faced a variety of challenges: lack of food, clothing, and shelter provided by the federal government, frigid weather, and diseases like cholera, malaria, typhoid fever, and yellow fever.
 And many Choctaws - mostly small children and the elderly and infirm - died along the way.
-Death figures vary, but 2,500 is the best estimate (Green 1996).
+Death figures vary, but 2,500 is the best estimate (Green, 1996).

 The Chickasaws began their move in early 1838, after completing the purchase of a portion of the Choctaw's western lands (as part of their treaty arrangement).
 The Chickasaw migration would follow two main routes: the same overland route through Memphis and Little Rock all the all way to Fort Towson that one group of the Choctaws took years earlier, and one down the Mississippi River at Memphis and up the Arkansas River on steamships to Fort Coffee.
 The Chickasaws - 4,000 in total - completed their migration by the end of 1838.
-The Chickasaw's main enemy during their move West was smallpox.
-While many in the tribe had been vaccinated in advance of emigrating, immunity was far from perfect, and 500 to 600 died during removal (Ostler 2019).
+The Chickasaw's main enemy during their move west was smallpox.
+While many in the tribe had been vaccinated in advance of emigrating, immunity was far from perfect, and 500-600 died during removal (Ostler, 2019).

 A small number of Creeks voluntarily emigrated over three years (1834-1836).
-Most of the tribe - 24,000 in total - resisted removal, however, and only 500 to 600 chose to pick up and move in each of these three years.
+Most of the tribe - 24,000 in total - resisted removal, however, and only 500-600 chose to pick up and move in each of these 3 years.
 They followed two main routes: an overland route through Memphis and Little Rock all the all way to Fort Gibson (northwest of Fort Coffee), and an overland route to Memphis and then down the Mississippi River and up the Arkansas River on steamships to Fort Gibson.
-Lack of provisions and influenza produced around 150 deaths in these two years.
+Lack of provisions and influenza produced around 150 deaths in these 2 years.
 By the middle of 1836, the remaining Creeks - under pressure to emigrate - decided to fight to stay on their lands.
-Secretary of War Cass ordered the army to force their removal, and over the remainder of the year soldiers (and government agents) rounded up almost 15,000 members of the tribe and moved them west mostly via a water route (down the Alabama River to Mobile, then to New Orleans via the Gulf of Mexico, and up the Mississippi and Arkansas Rivers to Fort Gibson).
-Lack of provisions and illness ("bilious fevers") took their toll on these Creeks as well.
-By 1838, with removal effectively completed, "the Creek population had fallen to somewhere between 17,000 and 19,000, a decline of 20-30 percent over the course of a decade" (Ostler 2019: 263).